 Foundations courses are offered in the first two quarters of the program.
-Any student who fails to successfully complete any Foundations course (obtaining a grade of C or higher) is automatically placed on Foundations probation and must petition the academic coordinator in order to continue taking classes.
-If the petition is not approved, the student will be put on an administrative leave of absence until the student can return the following year to repeat the Foundation course(s).
+Any student who fails to successfully complete any Foundations course (obtaining a grade of C or higher) is automatically placed on Foundations probation.

 Note that Foundations probation, unlike regular academic probation, is not related to the student's cumulative GPA.
 Rather, it is an indicator of being at risk of not successfully completing the program due to poor performance in one or more Foundations courses.